 There’s always THAT ONE in every crowd, folks, so just be prepared and ready.

-- Just accept the fact that you ARE going to have THAT ONE guest who will insist that “they only eat their prime rib WELL DONE”.
+- Just accept the fact that you ARE going to have THAT ONE GUEST who will insist that “they only eat their prime rib WELL DONE”.
 (Ewwww….but whatever, right??)

-- If you have guests (I refer to them as “Problem Children”) who think their medium-rare prime rib slice isn’t cooked enough, here’s a hack that will keep the well-done-weirdos in hand: Keep a skillet of simmering beef broth on your stove top!
+- If you have guests (I refer to them as “Problem Children”) who think that medium-rare prime rib slice isn’t cooked enough, here’s a hack that will keep the well-done-weirdos in hand: Keep a skillet of simmering beef broth on your stove top!

 Do I need fancy tools to successfully cook prime rib?
 Nope!
 Not at all.
+Just the basics.

 - Also, it’s a good idea to have a couple of instant-read meat thermometers on hand, for checking the internal temperature at the end of the cooking/resting time.
 (I like having two on hand so that I’ve got a second one as a back-up for temping my roast.)